chrisacannon/retail-EDA-salesperson-performance/README.md

 ## Executive Summary

-  The Excellence Retail company operates in locations across the US, using frequent campaigns to sell products from several diverse product categories.
-Using SQL and Power BI, I pulled transactional data from the database along with corresponding fact tables to analyze our business landscape and understand what is driving our sales and how we can adjust our strategy going forward.
-I recommend that the marketing team implement a few adjustments that will lead to a more focused approach to optimize sales:
+  The Excellence Retail company operates in locations across the US, selling products from several diverse product categories.
+Using SQL and Power BI, I pulled transactional data from the database along with corresponding fact tables to analyze our salesforce to understand what is driving our sales and how we can adjust our strategy going forward.
+I recommend that the marketing team implement a few adjustments that will lead to a more focused approach to optimize sales and training:

   1. Identify Generalists vs Specialists in the salesforce
   2. Use campaign, store location, and product category concentration for each salesperson to refine areas where salespeople should focus their attention